gugosf114/rhythmic-prompts/README.md

 Like Melodic Intonation Therapy in speech, the goal isn’t to keep the rhythm forever—it’s to use it as a scaffold until fluency becomes self-sustaining.

+Source: “Beyond the Model: The Rhythmic Language Protocol Even OpenAI Hasn’t Designed” — referenced for analysis and commentary only.
+Full credit to the original author(s).

 ## References